 Riders can also hire a car in East London and then take a few days to drive along the coast to Cape Town – a truly memorable trip!

 How well do I have to be able to ride?

-Our Surf & Turf Safari is for riders who have ridden before and are comfortable and confident at a trot and canter.
-The Wild Coast Horse Trail is for strong intermediate and advanced riders only!
-We can accommodate all riding levels on the Kei River Riding & working holidays.
-Our horses are of a very high quality and are well schooled.
+Our horses are of a very high quality, endurance fit and are well schooled.
 The horses are gentle and reliable enough for the holiday rider, but also of such a standard that the more experienced rider will have a good time.
-The trail pace varies from walking through the country side to enable good wild life viewing, long trots and canters on open plains, to fast gallops down the beaches if wanted
+The trail pace varies from walking through the countryside to enable good wildlife viewing, long trots and canters on open plains, to fast gallops down the beaches if wanted

 Is it all right for me to travel alone?